Frequently Asked Questions

 Participants must also provide any other information the DSGS provider or CEC deems necessary.

-Incentive Option 2: Market-Integrated Demand Response Incremental Capacity Pilot
+Participation Option 2: Market-Integrated Demand Response Incremental Capacity Pilot

-Incentive Option 3: Market-Aware Storage Virtual Power Plant Pilot
+Participation Option 3: Market-Aware Storage Virtual Power Plant Pilot

 - Legal name of the participant or name on the utility bill at the participating site